webpack/tapable/README.md

 myCar.hooks.accelerate.tap("LoggerPlugin", newSpeed => console.log(`Accelerating to ${newSpeed}`));
 ```

-For sync hooks `tap` is the only valid method to add a plugin.
+For sync hooks, `tap` is the only valid method to add a plugin.
 Async hooks also support async plugins:

 ``` js
 myCar.hooks.calculateRoutes.tapPromise("GoogleMapsPlugin", (source, target, routesList) => {